 Included in the package:

-- The organization and supervision of each tour by two state qualified trekking guides
+- The organization and supervision of a state qualified trekking guide

 - Half-board accommodation in hotel or inn